apache/fluo-website/pages/how-to-contribute.md

 ---

 Contributions are welcome to all Apache Fluo repositories.
 All repositories follow a [review-then-commit][rtc] process.
-This means all contributions must pass any integration tests and be reviewed before being committed.
+Prior to commit all contributions must pass any integration tests and be approved by at least one other committer.
 Code reviews are done by commenting on a GitHub pull request.
 If you would like to contribute, but are not sure where to start then [contact us][cu] and/or look at issues marked [helpwanted].
 Fluo committers will follow the [Apache Code of Conduct][acc] when corresponding with a contributor.
 We respectfully ask all contributors to follow this code of conduct also.

 ### Repositories